 Too Many Nutrients

 Algae consume decaying debris, fish and food waste, and toxic waste.
-Unclean tanks that contain these things provide algae with what they need to grow and proliferate.
+Unclean tanks that contain these things provide algae with what they need to grow.

 Warm Water